-Our Events Calendar for 2019
+Our Events Calendar - 2021

 Basant Panchami is celebrated in honour of Goddess Saraswati, the goddess of learning who bequeaths the greatest wealth to humanity, the wealth of knowledge.
 Mother Saraswati is the consort of Lord Brahma, the creator.
-We will celebrate Saraswati Puja on 10th FEB 2019 at NZ Athia Trust Hall at Onehunga, 37-39 Selwyn St, Auckland.
+We will celebrate Saraswati Puja on 27th JAN 2021 at NZ Athia Trust Hall at Onehunga, 37-39 Selwyn St, Auckland.

 Annual General Meeting

 Annual General Meeting for Probasee members VENUE - Sandringham Community Hall, 18-20 Kitchener Road, Sandringham, Auckland 1025, from 12-4PM

 "Anandomela" is believed to be the first ritual of Durga Puja.
 It is usually a food festival aimed at bringing the best of home chefs with delicious and mouth-watering delicacies.
 This time Probasee is again hosting "Anandomela" on the occasion of the Durga Puja 2020.
 Western Springs Community Hall, 956 Great North Road, Western Springs, Auckland 1022

 On all Gods request to save them from evil forces, the Holy Trinity of Bramha, Vishnu and Shiva let out the energy from Their bodies to create a new entity.
 All the gods chipped in with Their power and finally, Goddess Durga was formed.
 Durga Puja, is the most important festival of Bengal, India.
 It is also an occasion for reunion and rejuvenation, and a celebration of victory of good over evil.
 This year it will be celebrated at - NZ Athia Trust Hall, 37-39 Selwyn Street, Onehunga, Auckland 1061 For further details keep watching this space.